rustzx/rustzx/README.md

 ![](screenshots/q.png)
 ![](screenshots/arkanoid.png)
 ![](screenshots/sentinel.png)
-## Log
-Watch [LOG](LOG.md) for details and github issues for current plans and help requests.

 ## References
-Of course, I used many resources to find out, how to build my first emulator in life.
-So there is a list of useful references, from where I dig most information about Z80, ULA and other ZX Spectrum hardware parts:
+Many resources were used to find out, how to buildthis emulator.
+Huge thanks to the following resources which helped to figure out a lot of defails about ZX Spectrum.
 - Of course [z80.info](http://www.z80.info/)
     - [Decoding Z80 opcodes](http://www.z80.info/decoding.htm)
     - [Opcodes list](http://www.z80.info/z80code.txt)